gulls-microlensing/gulls/examples/basic_simulation/README.md

 # Basic Simulation Example

-This example demonstrates how to run a simple microlensing simulation with GULLS.
+This example demonstrates how to run a simple microlensing simulation with Gulls.

 ## Files